 - To make the filling, begin with the sweet potato.
 Put a few centimetres of water into a medium pot and place a steamer basket in it.
 Bring the water to a boil.
 Place the sweet potato in a steamer basket to steam for 10-15 minutes, until tender.
 When the sweet potato is done, put it into a bowl and mash it.
 It’s okay to leave some chunks.

 - While the sweet potato is steaming, heat a large frying pan and add a little oil to the pan.
 Sauté the onion until it begins to brown, then add the zucchini and cook for another minute.
-Add the chili powder, cumin, salt, and black beans and cook for another few minutes.
+Add the chili powder, cumin, salt, garlic and black beans and cook for another few minutes.
 Turn off the heat and stir in the sweet potato and maple syrup.

 - Preheat the oven to 375F.
 Spread a bit of the sauce in the bottom of a large baking dish.
 Warm up the tortillas in a frying pan or microwave.
 Dip each tortilla in a bit of sauce so the bottom of it is coated.
 Fill the tortillas with a few spoons of the filling, then roll and place it seam-side down on the baking dish.

 - Spread the remaining enchilada sauce over the tortillas, then cover the baking dish tightly with foil.
 Bake for 20 minutes, then take off the foil and bake for 5 more minutes.

 - Top with avocado slices and cilantro.
 Serve with hot sauce or your favourite salsa.